 For the persistence time points of 12 and 24 months after Dose 2, approximately 70 participants from each age group in the original BNT162b2 group will have an immunogenicity blood draw in order to contribute to the analysis.
-All approximately 6750 participants will contribute to the VE analysis for conditional VE and asymptomatic infection.
+All approximately 9000 participants will contribute to the VE analysis for conditional VE.

+Approximately 4500 participants who had post-Dose 1 blood sample collection will contribute to the asymptomatic infection analysis.
 Efficacy will be evaluated within or across age groups in which immunobridging is successful, depending on accrual of a sufficient number of cases in those age groups.

-At designated US sites, an additional optional whole blood sample of approximately 10 mL will be obtained prior to Dose 1 and at 7 days and 6 months after Dose 2 from up to approximately 60 participants $\geq$ 10 years of age.
+At designated US sites, an additional optional whole blood sample of approximately 10 mL will be obtained prior to Dose 1 and at 7 days and 6 months after Dose 2 from up to approximately 60 participants ≥10 years of age.
 These samples will be used on an exploratory basis to investigate the postvaccination cell-mediated immune response at these time points.